-The Mixed Use designation states that the maximum building height may be regulated in the Zoning By-law.
-The applicant has requested a Site Specific Policy Area 63 to limit the building height within the requested Mixed Use designation to 64.5 metres or 19 storeys.
-The Mixed Use designation states that the Floor Space Ratio (FSR) is limited to 2.0.
-Policy 15.D.4.19 however states that the FSR may be increased to 4.0 if the redevelopment achieves certain criteria, such as being located on an arterial roadway, adequate buffering is achieved from low rise residential lands and there is adequate infrastructure to service the lands.
-This property is situated on Weber Street East which is a Regional Roadway.
-Low Rise Residential lands are located across Weber Street and the development proposes a 4-storey podium with the 17-storey tower step backed from the podium to help achieve compatibility and buffering along Weber Street East.
-Shadow, wind and traffic impact studies confirm that any impacts are mitigated and fall with acceptable ranges.
-The applicant is requesting a Site Specific Policy Area to increase the FSR to 4.5, a 0.5 increase over the maximum of 4.0.
+The Mixed Use designation states that the maximum building height within MTSAs may be regulated in the Zoning By-law.
+Although no height limit is specified, as part of the OPA, the applicant has requested a Site Specific Policy Area to limit the building height within the requested Mixed Use designation to 99 metres or 30 storeys.
+In addition, within MTSAs, the Mixed Use designation states that the Floor Space Ratio (FSR) is limited to 4.0.
+Policy 15.D.4.20 states that the FSR may be increased to 5.0 if the redevelopment achieves certain criteria, one of which is incorporation of a below-grade parking structure, which is proposed in this case.
+Notwithstanding, through the OPA, the applicant is requesting a Site Specific Policy Area to increase the FSR to 6.2.

-Policy 17.E.13.1. of the City of Kitchener Official Plan requires that holding provisions be applied in situations where it is necessary or desirable to zone lands for development or redevelopment in advance of the fulfillment of specific requirements and conditions, and where the details of the development or redevelopment have not yet been fully resolved.
+Moreover, Policy 17.E.13.1. of the City of Kitchener Official Plan requires that holding provisions be applied in situations where it is necessary or desirable to zone lands for development or redevelopment in advance of the fulfillment of specific requirements and conditions, and where the details of the development or redevelopment have not yet been fully resolved.
 Holding provisions may be used to implement this Plan to ensure that certain conditions, studies or requirements related to a proposed Zoning By-law Amendment are met.
 In this case, the Region has requested application of two holding provisions: one related to the requirement for a Record of Site Condition and the other related to the requirement for detailed stationary noise study and implementation of mitigation measures.
 These holding provisions are discussed in greater detail in the Zoning By-law Amendment section of this report.